amjonas/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. I'd prefer the first ones actually -> Displays the first 10 lines of a file
 5. I'd prefer the first ones actually -> Displays the first 10 lines of a file
 5. I'd prefer the first ones actually -> Displays the first 10 lines of a file
+6. Line #2 -> A script that displays the third line of the file iacta